tinalexander/tinalexander.github.io/notes/2024/07-july.md

 # July 17, 2024

+## NACS spokesperson on Diamond Shruumz awareness

+- **Source:** email
+- **Attribution:** National Association of Convenience Stores spokesperson Jeff Lenard
+- **Date:** received July 17, 2024

+> Here is a notice that we developed shared with members on June 28 to make them aware of FDA’s announcement.
+As an association, we don’t track who might be selling any specific product.
+>
+> FDA Issues Alert for Diamond Shruumz Products After Illnesses Reported | NACS (convenience.org)

 ## FOIA request to FDA for Form 483 issued to Belcher Pharmaceuticals

 - **Source:** Freedom of Information Act request